YMa-lab/spMOCA/README.md

 Installation
 ------------
-You can install the released version of CARD from Github with the following code, for more installation details or solutions that might solve related issues (specifically MacOS system) see the [link](https://yma-lab.github.io/CARD/documentation/02_installation.html).
+You can install the released version of spMGM from Github with the following code, for more installation details or solutions that might solve related issues (specifically MacOS system) see the [link](https://yma-lab.github.io/CARD/documentation/02_installation.html).

 ## Dependencies
 * R version >= 4.2.2.